Ziptastic/ziptastic-php-fluent/README.md

 # Ziptastic PHP with Guzzle

+This package was brought into existence because of [this packages](https://github.com/Ziptastic/ziptastic-php), specifically because of the [first enhancement](https://github.com/Ziptastic/ziptastic-php/issues/1)

 This library is a [Guzzle](http://docs.guzzlephp.org/en/latest/) based interface for the [Ziptastic API](https://getziptastic.com/).

 Using Ziptastic requires an API key, you can get one by signing up with Ziptastic.